Eligibility and Applying

 - I've been out of school a long time.
 I'm not ready to be a full-time student, but I still need help with college costs.
 Is there any aid for me?

 - You don't have to be a full-time student to receive financial aid.
-At California community colleges, there is no minimum unit requirement for enrollment fee waivers through the Board of Governors (BOG) Fee Waiver program.
+At California community colleges, there is no minimum unit requirement for enrollment fee waivers through the California College Promise Grant (Formerly known as Board of Governors (BOG) Fee Waiver).
 To receive assistance from other state and federal programs, you can take as few as six units and still qualify for financial aid.
 In some cases, you can still be eligible to receive a federal Pell Grant with as little as one unit.
 Be sure to talk with an advisor or counselor, as well as staff in the financial aid office, to help you develop an education plan that meets your needs and makes effective use of your financial aid.

 - I am not a high school graduate.
 Can I still get financial aid?